kristerhedfors/touchfs/llmfs/content/plugins/README.md

    - Contains templates for content generation
    - Supports filesystem context awareness

-4. **LogPlugin** - System log access
+4. **LogSymlinkPlugin** - Provides access to system logs
-   - Exposes /var/log/llmfs/llmfs.log
+   - Creates symlink at .llmfs/log pointing to /var/log/llmfs/llmfs.log
-   - Provides real-time log viewing
+   - Simple plugin that only manages the symlink
-   - Handles missing log files gracefully
+   - Actual logging and rotation handled by the logger system

 5. **TreeGenerator** - Filesystem visualization
    - Creates structured tree view